dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 8/PSet8.md

 ,\end{align*}
 \]

-and combining these yields the desired inequality, from which we can immediately conclude
+and combining these yields the desired inequality, from which we can immediately conclude $L^\infty \subseteq L^2

 ## Part b